- This event has passed.

-This workshop contains 5 sessions of 2 hours.
-Two sessions will take place on Monday and Tuesday from 9:00 to 11:00 AM (GMT+2) and from 13:00-15:00.
-The last session will be held on Wednesday from 9:00-11:00 AM (GMT+2).
+This workshop contains 6 sessions of 90 – 120 minutes.
+There will be two sessions each day from 09:00 to 11:00 AM and from 1:00 to 3:00 PM (GMT+1:00).
+On the last day, we will carry out a simulation exercise.
 Virtual presence during these hours is mandatory for all participants to receive a certificate of participation.
 In addition, it is expected that participants reserve at least 1 hour each day for assignments and group work outside of the workshop sessions.

 Learning Through Experience

 The Peer Workshop Program is based on experience-based learning, which requires a conscious effort of participants to have informal exchanges on their own negotiation experiences.
 During this interactive event, participants will meet in small working groups and analyze negotiation scenarios based on their own experiences.
 Through sharing experience, participants learn from the successes and failures of others.
 They are also introduced to effective ways to support their peers in a negotiation process.
 Therefore, it is expected from the participants that they switch on their cameras and microphones to actively participate in the discussion.

 The Peer Workshop Program serves as a gateway to a global community of frontline negotiators.
 More than 1,200 field practitioners have already joined the Program and stayed connected through CCHN Connect – a community-powered forum on humanitarian negotiation.
 By joining this community, participants get exclusive access to Specialized Sessions, the Training of Facilitators, Peer Circle Program as well as thematic retreats.

 Selection Criteria & Application